nwthomas/system-design/concepts/data-partitioning.md

 # DATA PARTITIONING 💽

 Data partitioning is a technique to break up big database DBs into many smaller parts.
 It is the process of splitting up a DB/table across multiple machines to improve the manageability, performance, availability, and load balancing of an application.
+This is often used in conjunction with replication.

 The justificiation for data partitioning is that, after a certain scale point, it is cheaper and more feasible to scale horizontally by adding more machines than to grow it vertically by adding beefier servers.

 1. [Partitioning Methods](#partitioning-methods)
    - [Horizontal Partitioning](#horizontal-partitioning)